Type of hypertensive disorder during pregnancy code N

 In practice, only the first part of this definition—'...the new onset of hypertension after 20 weeks' gestation without any maternal or fetal features of preeclampsia...'—can be applied in the perinatal data context, as information is usually collected at birth.

 CODE 4 Chronic hypertension

 This may include essential or secondary hypertension.
-Essential hypertension is defined by a blood pressure greater than or equal to 140 mmHg systolic and/or greater than or equal to 90 mmHg diastolic confirmed before pregnancy or before 20 completed weeks gestation without a known cause.
-It may also be diagnosed in females presenting early in pregnancy taking antihypertensive medications where no secondary cause for hypertension has been determined.
+Essential hypertension is defined by a blood pressure greater than or equal to 140 mmHg systolic and/or greater than or equal to 90mmHg diastolic confirmed before pregnancy or before 20 completed weeks' gestation without a known cause.
+It may also be diagnosed in women presenting early in pregnancy taking antihypertensive medications where no secondary cause for hypertension has been determined.

 Important secondary causes of chronic hypertension in pregnancy include:

-Codes 3 and 4 are not to be recorded in conjunction with one another.
+Codes 3 and 4 are not to be used in conjunction with one another.

 In the absence of any of the above conditions it is likely that a female with high blood pressure in the first half of pregnancy has essential hypertension.

 Diagnosis for eclampsia (Code 1) is to be based on the ICD-10-AM/ACHI/ACS Tenth edn.
 (ACCD 2017).

 For all other values, diagnosis is to be based on Society of Obstetric Medicine of Australia and New Zealand (SOMANZ) Guideline for the Management of Hypertensive Disorders of Pregnancy (Lowe et al. 2014).
 If the clinician does not have information as to whether the above guidelines have been used, available information about diagnosis of hypertensive disorder is still to be reported.